3

 Long John Silver

 Of all the fast food restaurants profiled here, Long John Silver’s probably has the least variety in terms of healthy choices.
 Indeed, it appears that at LJS’s if you can’t batter and fry it it ain’t worth eating!
-However, the baked cod contains only 120 calories, 21 grams of protein and is carb free and makes for a particularly tasty meal when paired with a shrimp and seafood salad (carrots, cherry tomatoes, salad shrimp, shredded cheese, and surimi with no croutons or mystery crumblies) for 342 calories and 15 grams of carbs.
+However, the baked cod contains only 120 calories, 21 grams of protein and is carb free and makes for a particularly tasty meal when paired with a shrimp and seafood salad (carrots, cherry tomatoes, salad shrimp, shredded cheese, and surimi with no croutons or mystery crumblies) for just 15 grams of carbs.

 coda Flickr Photo (CC)